dsbowen/hemlock/docs_md/tutorial/first_project.md

 Change the kernel to `hemlock-venv`.
 At the top of the notebook click Kernel >> Change kernel >> hemlock-venv.

-Run the first cell (Shift + Enter on windows) to set up the environment and application context.
+Run the first cell (Shift + Enter) to set up the environment and application context.
 It's not important right now to understand exactly what it does.

 Now, create your first hemlock page.
 In a new code cell below the first one, enter the following: